-When a member of personnel has a concern and asks for advice, department heads must remain objective, open and receptive.
-Do not view an alert as "bad news", but as a positive reflection of the person's commitment to responsible behaviour.
+What to do: When a member of personnel has a concern and asks for advice, department heads must remain objective, open and receptive.
+Do not view an alert as "bad news", but as a positive reflection of the person's commitment to responsible and fair behaviour.
 Ensure that you report any compliance or integrity issues to your Ethics Officer immediately.
-The reporting procedure will remain confidential.
+Your request will remain confidential at all times.